edrosten/autoconf_tutorial/README.md

 preprocessor.
 In most cases though however, the cleanest portable designs will rely on separating off platform specific parts into different modules and files.

+Regarding point 4, you should really avoid having a public config.h if at all possible.
+When you can't keep the dependencies on it as small as possible, by putting anything not required to be public in a private config.h.
+Autoconf allows you to specify a whole list of headers.

 ### Nicer dependencies with --with and --enable